cachier-cache/core/README.md

         - add metrics like pg_stats?
         - better error messages
         - separate code in different files and folders i.e. models in models dir
         - delete command
         - create a cli tool like redis
         - create a frontend like akms with docs and a hosted server(http only)
         - dockerize this and publish to a image repository
-	- need another server for public use (i.e. each hash is contained within a user) -->
+        - need another server for public use (i.e. each hash is contained within a user)
+        - need to delete expired keys
+-->

 <!-- TODO: protocol buffers: